ONEcampaign/oda-dashboard/src/faqs.md

         How are sectors and sub-sectors defined?
     </h2>
     <p class="base-text">
-        The groupings are based on the purpose fields from the Creditor Reporting System (CRS) database.
+        The groupings are based on the <i>purpose</i> fields from the Creditor Reporting System (CRS) database.
 Below is a list of all sectors currently present in the data.
 If a sector has sub-sectors, they’re listed after the sector name.
     </p>
     ${generateList(sectorMapping, "sectors")}